stelijahsoftware/marelias-notepad/README.md

     - Rename title from pressing `note title` on opening.
     - Add plus button to create folders from top menu

+[H] - color symbols
+[h] - make default selected format bold
-[H] - BIG: Add file with keywords to select sorting of specific folder, e.g.: "Sorting: 1/2/3", "Linenumbers: 1/0"

-[H] - SMALL: Auto-delete empty notes on save + disable auto-save?
+[H] - BIG: Add file with keywords to select sorting of specific folder, e.g.: "Sorting: 1/2/3", "Linenumbers: 1/0" [H] - Auto-delete empty notes on save + disable auto-save?
-[H] - SMALL: Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
+[H] - Do not use hour and minute for automatic numbering, instead use sequential numbers (if name exists, number sequentially rather than open existing note)
-[H] - WIP: Publish to gplay

 [M] - Put top bar on bottom for easier access to save button & rename..etc [M] - Make selecting text and scrolling up faster (selecting text from middle of screen until top) [M] - Keep recently searched for items in search list

-[L] - Show total notes count (+ on folders?)
-[L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
+[L] - Show total notes count (+ on folders?) (information already available when selecting multiple files) [L] - Don't use currentTimeMillis(), instead copy the stamp from the just written file https://github.com/gsantner/markor/pull/2422#issuecomment-2365364977
-[L] - Highlight briefly when going back (see Merge requests on github) (this feature is not implemented yet in upstream) [L] - Add git integration (add note in 'about' screen how to do it in about)
+[L] - Highlight briefly when going back (see Merge requests on github) (this feature is not implemented yet in upstream) [L] - Add git integration info (add how to note in 'about' screen)

 ### Ignored tasks:
 X - Add button to insert date yyy-mm-dd?